Skip to table of contents

 (l) To individuals requesting directory information so designated by the University.

-(m) To notify the alleged victim or general public of the final results of any disciplinary proceeding conducted by the University against an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the University’s rules or policies with respect to the allegation.
+(m) To notify the alleged victim of the final results of any disciplinary proceeding conducted by the University against an alleged perpetrator of a crime of violence or non-forcible sex offense.

 Record of Requests for Disclosure